jakelever/teaching/unix_shell/README.md

   - Actual Problem: Find other passwords in emails and decrypt something else
   - Result: We find out where has gone
   - Advanced: Use find to get the email from the day that the payments started and decrypted it.

+Extra things that aren't covered yet: scripting, echo

+## Advanced Topics

+Here's a list of advanced things that could be covered in additional chapters or should be linked to.

+- variables
+- if statements
+- while loops for reading a file line by line
+- cut, uniq
+- symlinks
+- awk
+- regular expressions
+- kill
+- diff
+- screen/tmux

 ## Hidden Answer example